rbind/yutani/content/post/2019-02-03-enhancing-gather-and-spread-by-using-bundled-data-frames.Rmd

 ---
-title: Enhancing gather() and spread() By Using "Bundled" data.frames
+title: Enhancing gather() and spread() by Using "Bundled" data.frames
 author: ''
 date: '2019-02-03'
 slug: enhancing-gather-and-spread-by-using-bundled-data-frames